Testing Imprecise Hypotheses: Introduction

 From a more technical lens, the minimax perspective on tolerant testing provides a common framework for analyzing two seemingly-distinct but well-studied problems in the minimax theory literature: \begin{enumerate} \item[(a)] {\it Testing} the goodness-of-fit hypothesis~\eqref{eq:GOF}. \item[(b)] {\it Estimating} the divergence functional $d(P,P_0)$. \end{enumerate} It is clear that problem (a) is a special case of tolerant testing.
 To see the connection to problem (b), notice that any estimator $\hat{d}_n$ of the divergence functional $d(P,P_0)$ induces a tolerant test, which rejects the null hypothesis when $\hat d_n$ takes on values which are appreciably larger than $\epsilon_0$.
 In particular, if the minimax rate of {\it estimating} $d(P,P_0)$ is $\delta_n$, then there exists a tolerant {\it test} with nontrivial power whenever

 for a sufficiently large constant $C > 0$.
-This reduction is described in further detail in \zcref{sec:functional_estimation_rates}, though is well-known, and forms a common strategy for certifying lower bounds on the minimax estimation risk~\citep{tsybakovIntroductionNonparametricEstimation2009}.
+This reduction is described in further detail in Section \ref{sec:functional_estimation_rates}, though is well-known, and forms a common strategy for certifying lower bounds on the minimax estimation risk~\citep{tsybakovIntroductionNonparametricEstimation2009}.
 In our context, this reduction is typically sharp when $\epsilon_0$ takes on sufficiently large values, thus one can generally interpret the critical separation as interpolating between the minimax testing rate of problem (a) when $\epsilon_0$ is small, and the minimax estimation rate (b) when $\epsilon_0$ is large.
 In between these two regimes, there sometimes appears an {\it interpolation} regime, which is unique to tolerant testing.
 In what follows, we provide a more detailed view into these phenomena, before drawing further comparisons to prior work.

-\textbf{Outline.} \zcref[S]{sec:overview} provides an overview of our main results, while \zcref[S]{sec:minimax_framework} introduces the minimax framework for tolerant testing.
-In \zcref{sec:gaussian_sequece}, we characterize the critical separation in the Gaussian sequence model.
-In \zcref{sec:gaussian_white_noise,sec:testing_densities}, we characterize the critical separation for the Gaussian white noise model and densities separated in the $L_1$ norm.
-Finally, in \zcref{sec:null_approximation}, we comment on the application of tolerant testing for handling systematic uncertainties in high-energy physics.
+\paragraph*{Outline} Section \ref{sec:overview} provides an overview of our main results, while Section \ref{sec:minimax_framework} introduces the minimax framework for tolerant testing.
+In Section \ref{sec:gaussian_sequece}, we characterize the critical separation in the Gaussian sequence model.
+In Sections \ref{sec:gaussian_white_noise} and \ref{sec:testing_densities}, we characterize the critical separation for the Gaussian white noise model and densities separated in the $L_1$ norm.
+Finally, in Section \ref{sec:null_approximation}, we comment on the application of tolerant testing for handling systematic uncertainties in high-energy physics.

-\textbf{Notation.} We write $a_n \lesssim b_n$ if there exists a positive constant $C$ such that $a_n \leq C \cdot b_n$ for all $n$ large enough.
+\paragraph*{Notation} We write $a_n \lesssim b_n$ if there exists a positive constant $C$ such that $a_n \leq C \cdot b_n$ for all $n$ large enough.
 Analogously, $a_n \asymp b_n$ denotes that $a_n \lesssim b_n$ and $b_n \lesssim a_n$.
 Furthermore, given a distribution $\pi$, we use $m_l(\pi)=E_{p\sim \pi}[p^l]$ to denote its $l$-th moment.
 Additionally, let $\delta_A(a)$ equal $1$ if $a \in A$, and $0$ otherwise.
 Similarly, we use the following notation $I(\text{condition})$ to denote the indicator function that evaluates to one whenever the condition is true and returns zero otherwise.
 Whenever clear from context, we omit stating the random variable in expectations and variances: $E_{P}[T] = E_{X\sim P}[T(X)]$ and $V_{P}[T] = V_{X\sim P}[T(X)]$.